elithrar/elithrar.github.io/_posts/2014-06-10-approximating-html-template-inheritance.md

 </body>
 </html>
 {{ end }}
-// We define empty blocks for optional content so we don't have to define a
-// block in child templates that don't need it (i.e. extra scripts).
+// We define empty blocks for optional content so we don't have to define a block in child templates that don't need them
 {{ define "scripts" }}{{ end }}
 {{ define "sidebar" }}{{ end }}
 {% endraw %}